HenrikBengtsson/x86-64-level/README.md

 ## Finding CPU's x86-64 level

-This tool, `x86-64-level`, allows you to query the which x86-64 level the CPU on current machine supports.
+This tool, `x86-64-level`, allows you to query which x86-64 level the CPU on current machine supports.
 For example,

 ```sh
 $ x86-64-level